6 Insurance Trends to Keep an Eye On in 2019

 #1.
 Compensation Disclosure and G19

-Most Advisors understand the importance of compensation disclosure, but many believe that the Canadian Life and Health Insurance Association (CLHIA)’s G19 guideline is being released too quickly and with too many flaws.
-Although the CLHIA appears to be listening to Advisor feedback and has made several adjustments and amendments since its initial introduction at the beginning of 2018, many believe that there is still much work to be done.
+Most Advisors understand the importance of compensation disclosure, but many believe that the Canadian Life and Health Insurance Association (CLHIA)’s G19 guideline has too many flaws.
+Although CLHIA appears to be listening to Advisor feedback, many believe that there is still work to be done.

 Either way, G19 and compensation disclosure are sure to be big topics this coming year.